Say you’re stranded on an island. What three things would you want with you?

 - Measures efficiency: With a high-level understanding of what’s needed to manage and execute an upcoming project, you can effectively plan and measure ROI.

 Now that you understand what resource management is, let’s discuss how you can start implementing it across your projects.

 Resource allocation helps you get the most from your available resources.
 Based on team members’ skills and capacity, resource allocation is the process of tackling projects using the resources you have at your disposal in the most efficient manner possible.

 To get a clear view into allocation, project managers will often use resource allocation reports.
 These can give anywhere from a high-level view to a detailed run down of resource availability — helping you avoid schedule delays and going over budget.
 The better the reporting capabilities at your disposal, the more transparency and efficiency you will have over your projects.

 2. Resource Leveling

 Another type of resource management is called resource leveling.
 This technique aims to discover underused or inefficiently used resources within the organization and work them to your advantage.
 An example of resource leveling is having a content writer who has experience in graphic design help out the design team by taking on small content tasks that require design work.
 If a team member can flex their design skills, the design team won’t need to hire a freelancer if they suddenly get flooded with design requests

 3. Resource Forecasting

 Having a resource management plan is critical to optimizing people, materials, and budget efficiency.
 Resource forecasting allows you to predict your future resource requirements before a project begins.
-During the planning stages of a project, resource forecasting determines the project’s scope, possible constraints, unforeseen costs, and potential risks.
+During the planning stages of a project, you could consider resource management software that forecasts the project’s scope, possible constraints, unforeseen costs, and potential risks.